LibrePDF/OpenPDF/README.md

 - Generally try to preserve the coding style in the file you are modifying.

-## OpenPDF 3.0.0 - the next modern release of OpenPDF - devevelopment and tech research version.
+## OpenPDF 3.0.0 - development and technology research version.
+- Pasrt of modernization effort of OpenPDF.
+Planned release in 2026 or 2027.
 - Package name changed from `com.lowagie` to `org.openpdf`.
 Source code that uses OpenPDF must update its import statements accordingly.
 Usually this can be done with a simple find-and-replace operation in your IDE.
 This change reflects the true identity of OpenPDF as a modern, community-driven PDF library independent of the original iText 2.x (`com.lowagie`).
 - OpenPDF 3.0.x requires Java 24 or later.
-- Planned release in 2026 or 2027.

 ## Dependencies